rahulsngce007/equipohealthtask/README.md

 ### Test React App

 Go to [http://localhost](http://localhost)
-You should see "Hello from React" message.
+You should see message with email_id and apis

 ---